Fundi1330/Chat-manager/README.md

 # chat manager
-Chat manager is a powerful plugin with elastic config.
+Chat manager is a powerful plugin for making what you want with chat.
+It is a port of Java Chat Manager.
+# Features:
+* Local and global chat system
+* Good Configuration
+* Banwords system
+* Simple chat-bot
+* Prefix system
-# todo list
+# Todo list:
 * Auto-moderation
 * ~~Better configuration~~
 * ~~chat-bot~~